paritytech/grandpa-bridge-gadget/README.md

 # BEEFY
 **BEEFY** (**B**ridge **E**fficiency **E**nabling **F**inality **Y**ielder) is a secondary
-protocol running along Grandpa Finality to support efficient bridging with non-Substrate blockchains, currently mainly ETH mainnet.
+protocol running along GRANDPA Finality to support efficient bridging with non-Substrate blockchains, currently mainly ETH mainnet.

-It can be thought of as an (optional) Bridge-specific Gadget to the Grandpa Finality protocol.
+It can be thought of as an (optional) Bridge-specific Gadget to the GRANDPA Finality protocol.
-The Protocol piggybacks on many assumptions provided by Grandpa, and is required to be built on top of it to work correctly.
+The Protocol piggybacks on many assumptions provided by GRANDPA, and is required to be built on top of it to work correctly.

 🚧 BEEFY is currently under construction - a hardhat is recommended beyond this point 🚧